The information in this explainer details the situation at the time of publication and does not reflect possible recent developments.

 |Health||Maintaining medical supply chains||

-The government will continue to accept EU-approved medicines and medical products.
-The EU has said that UK companies will need to re-register their medical products in the EU to continue to sell them in the Single Market.
+The EU has said that UK companies will need to re-register their medical products in the EU to continue to sell them in the single market.

-The government has asked pharmaceutical companies to build “buffer stocks” of key items to deal with any interruption to supply.
-It also plans to buy warehouse space and secure additional freight capacity for shipping medical goods to the UK (as it did in March).
-The government has committed to prioritising medicines at the border and believes that “if everyone… does what they need to do, the supply of medicines and medical products should be uninterrupted”.
+The government has asked pharmaceutical companies to build “buffer stocks” of key items and consider alternative supply routes to deal with any interruption to supply.
+It also plans to secure additional freight capacity for shipping medical goods to the UK (as it did in ahead of a possible no deal in 2019).
+However, it does not currently plan to purchase warehouse space, as it did last year.

 |Transport||Creating new databases, new infrastructure and ensuring cross-border travel continues uninterrupted||

 Flights to the EU and many other countries around the world are governed by EU agreements, which the UK is working to renegotiate on its own behalf.
-The government expects to have all these aviation agreements in place by 31 October.
-The EU has also said it will unilaterally allow some UK–EU flights to continue for 12 months after a no-deal exit, subject to the UK reciprocating.
+The government expects to have all these aviation agreements in place.

 |Services||Preparing for changes to regulatory regimes and terms of access to the EU market||

-The UK government has committed to unilateral actions to minimise financial disruption in a no-deal scenario, including a temporary permissions regime allowing EU financial services firms to continue operating in the UK for a limited period while seeking UK authorisation.
+The UK government committed to unilateral actions to minimise financial disruption in a no-deal scenario in October 2019, including a temporary permissions regime allowing EU financial services firms to continue operating in the UK for a limited period while seeking UK authorisation.
+This regime will be repeated at the end of the transition period.
+The UK government has also given UK financial services regulators temporary transitional power (TTP) which allows them to delay the application, or otherwise modify, firms’ regulatory obligations where they have changed as a result of the ‘onshoring’ of regulation.

 |Energy and environment||Creating a new nuclear safeguards regime, replacing other functions currently carried out by EU agencies||

-The UK will no longer be bound by EU regulations in these areas, making trade more complicated.
-It will also lose access to EU regulators and systems governing these areas.
-The Office for Nuclear Regulation will take over some EU functions and is in the process of procuring a new IT system, training new inspectors and has secured funding for its increased role.
+The UK regulator will take over some EU functions and is in the process of procuring a new IT system, training new inspectors and has secured funding for its increased role.

 |Data||Securing an “adequacy” decision to allow data flows to continue||